jrisc/krb5/doc/admin/troubleshoot.rst

 ......................................................................

-This most commonly happens when trying to use a principal with only DES keys, in a release (MIT krb5 1.7 or later) which disables DES by default.
-DES encryption is considered weak due to its inadequate key size.
-If you cannot migrate away from its use, you can re-enable DES by adding ``allow_weak_crypto = true`` to the :ref:`libdefaults` section of :ref:`krb5.conf(5)`.
+This most commonly happens when trying to use a principal with only DES/3DES keys, in a release (MIT krb5 1.7 or later) which disables DES by default.
+DES encryption is considered weak due to its inadequate key size and has been removed upstream; 3DES is not recommended, and has been removed downstream by rharwood@redhat.com.

 .. _err_cert_chain_cert_expired: